 The change is applied immediately.
 Note that when adding a new domain, there might be a short delay before it becomes available.

 Most users choose to register a domain with a “.com” extension (known as a TLD).
-You can register domains with any of the following extension through your WordPress.com account (find out more about private registration here).
+You can register domains with any of the following extensions through your WordPress.com account (find out more about private registration here).
 Prices listed are per domain, per year.

 Important Notes Before Upgrading